BlueJeansAndRain/node-reverse-proxy/README.md

 ###SPDY

 Google's SPDY protocol allows for a single persistant connection to be used for different domain names.
-This is different than the old standard for persistent connections which only allowed a connection to be reused for exactly the same domain name.
+This is different than the old standard for persistent connections which only allowed a connection to be reused for exactly the same domain name, even if they resolve to the same network address.

 Proxima routes a new connection based on the domain in the first request's header.
 Any subsequent requests on the same connection will end up at the same place because no rerouting will occur.